Borelli28/ecommerce/README.md

 # Ecommmerce - Django Project

 ## General info
-This project was built in Django
+This project was built using Django

 ## Technologies
-Project is created with:
 * Django
 * Bootstrap